 Before coming to Wade, Kassar had worked in early education for 18 years, a period that had given her plenty of time to zero in on the issues the industry was facing.

 “Staffing was always a problem.
 In early childhood education there’s a strict staff-child ratio you have to adhere too.
-You need a staff member for every three children under three, and every 11 children over three.
+You need a staff member for every four children under three, and every 11 children over three.
 So if someone was absent, I’d need to find a replacement immediately.
 A lot of the time the only option was to call a casual or a recruitment agency – I would usually end up paying more than twice the normal wages, and get someone who wasn’t delivering the quality educational care our children deserve.”

 It was from this need that the idea for Shiftsimple was born, a platform that connects education and care services with casual educators who are able to fill in for last-minute shifts.
 For Shiftsimple, the mission has become about the quality of the educators they provide, as well as the speed.
 As such, a great deal of their time and resources so far have gone into developing a strict screening, onboarding, and training program for their educators.